History of Mikie Sherrill in Timeline

 In 2000, Mikie Sherrill was based at Naval Air Station Corpus Christi, Texas.

-2003: Left the Navy
+2003: Left the Navy before Promotion

-In 2003, Mikie Sherrill received an MSc in international and world history from the London School of Economics.
+In 2003, Sherrill received an MSc in international and world history from the London School of Economics.

-2004: Certificate in Arabic Language
+2004: Received certificate in Arabic language

 In 2004, Mikie Sherrill received a certificate in Arabic language from the American University in Cairo.